Distributional value gradients for stochastic environments

 \section{Derivatives of reparameterizable random variables}

-In several places (e.g.\ Eq.~\eqref{eq:wasserstein_optimization}, Section~\ref{sec:distributional_sobolev_training}) we need to talk about “the gradient of a random variable with respect to its conditioning variable.”
+In several places, such as Section~\ref{sec:new_bellman_operator}, we need to talk about “the gradient of a random variable with respect to its conditioning variable.”
 To make this precise and intuitive, we rely on the common \emph{reparameterization trick}.
-We explain that defining a random variable this way leads to a well-defined random variable.
 We explain that, under appropriate continuity and measurability assumptions, this construction yields a well-defined random variable.